Manually Importing Jobs (Basic)

 (*) IMPORTANT: Please make sure you read the notice on Copywrite infringement.
 If you use this option please make sure you keep the automatic provider source attribution on each job.

 When you click ‘Choose fields to scrap’ you’re presented with all the fields that can be scraped for additional data (*):

-(*) This list will very by provider.
+(*) This list will vary by provider.

-Tip: Although this feature is a great way to get more data for your jobs please understand that it will greatly slow down the import process since the importer will need to visit the job site for each job on your feed to get the extra data.
+TIP: Although this feature is a great way to get more data for your jobs please understand that it will greatly slow down the import process since the importer will need to visit the job site for each job on your feed to get the extra data.

 The Jobs Author

 As the name suggests, this is the step where you select the owner of the jobs being imported:

 The name of the user you choose on the dropdown will be assigned to ALL the imported jobs and will be set as the Post Author.